-During the financial year ended 30 June 2013, 1,000,000 options over unissued shares were issued to an employee, pursuant to the terms of the Dacian Gold Limited Employee Share Option Plan.
-These options were subsequently cancelled on cessation of employment during the financial year.
-No expense has been recognised in the financial statements in respect of these cancelled options.
+During the financial year ended 30 June 2014, 1,000,000 options over unissued shares were issued to an employee, pursuant to the terms of the Dacian Gold Limited Employee Share Option Plan.

 Note 19 Financial Instruments

 The Company has exposure to a variety of risks arising from its use of financial instruments.
 This note presents information about the Company's exposure to the specific risks, and the policies and processes for measuring and managing those risks.
 The Board of Directors has the overall responsibility for the risk management framework and has adopted a Risk Management Policy.